Chomsky hierarchy

-Other sequences that can be derived from this grammar are: "ideas hate great linguists", and "ideas generate".
-While these sentences are nonsensical, they are syntactically correct.
-A syntactically incorrect sentence (e.g. "ideas ideas great hate") cannot be derived from this grammar.
-See "Colorless green ideas sleep furiously" for a similar example given by Chomsky in 1957; see Phrase structure grammar and Phrase structure rules for more natural language examples and the problems of formal grammar in that area.
+The Chomsky hierarchy in the fields of formal language theory, computer science, and linguistics, is a containment hierarchy of classes of formal grammars.
+A formal grammar describes how to form strings from a formal language's alphabet that are valid according to the language's syntax.
+The linguist Noam Chomsky theorized that four different classes of formal grammars existed that could generate increasingly complex languages.
+Each class can also completely generate the language of all inferior classes (set inclusive).

+History

+The general idea of a hierarchy of grammars was first described by Noam Chomsky in "Three models for the description of language" during the formalization of transformational-generative grammar (TGG).
+Marcel-Paul Schützenberger also played a role in the development of the theory of formal languages; the paper "The algebraic theory of context free languages" describes the modern hierarchy, including context-free grammars.

+Independently, alongside linguists, mathematicians were developing models of computation (via automata).
+Parsing a sentence in a language is similar to computation, and the grammars described by Chomsky proved to both resemble and be equivalent in computational power to various machine models.

 The hierarchy

 The following table summarizes each of Chomsky's four types of grammars, the class of language it generates, the type of automaton that recognizes it, and the form its rules must have.
+The classes are defined by the constraints on the productions rules.

 Note that the set of grammars corresponding to recursive languages is not a member of this hierarchy; these would be properly between Type-0 and Type-1.

 Every regular language is context-free, every context-free language is context-sensitive, every context-sensitive language is recursive and every recursive language is recursively enumerable.
 These are all proper inclusions, meaning that there exist recursively enumerable languages that are not context-sensitive, context-sensitive languages that are not context-free and context-free languages that are not regular.

-Type-0 grammars
+Regular (Type-3) grammars

-Type-0 grammars include all formal grammars.
-They generate exactly all languages that can be recognized by a Turing machine.
-These languages are also known as the recursively enumerable or Turing-recognizable languages.
-Note that this is different from the recursive languages, which can be decided by an always-halting Turing machine.